attocash/docs/whitepaper.md

 **Date of Publication:** 2024-10-08 **Date of Notification:** 2025-05-10

 This crypto-asset whitepaper has not been approved by any competent authority in any Member State of the European Union.
-The issuer of the crypto-asset is solely responsible for the content of this crypto-asset whitepaper.
+The offeror of the crypto-asset is solely responsible for the content of this crypto-asset whitepaper.

+The Atto token, as a utility token, may not be exchangeable for any promised goods or services – especially in the event that the Atto project fails or is discontinued.

 The management body of **Atto B.V.** hereby confirms that this crypto-asset whitepaper complies with Regulation (EU) 2023/1114 (MiCA), and that to the best of its knowledge the information presented is fair, clear and not misleading,